apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Clients.md

 ## Dynamic Registration

 Client applications may dynamically be registered with CAS for authentication.
-By default, CAS operates in a `PROTECTED` mode where the registration endpoint requires user authentication.
-This behavior may be relaxed via CAS settings to allow CAS to operate in an `OPEN` mode.
+[See this guide](OIDC-Authentication-Dynamic-Registration.html) for more info.